MichalPokojny/MyProject3-TheBattleShipGame/README.md

 # [The Ultimate Batthleship Game](https://github.com/MichalPokojny/MyProject3-TheBattleshipGame)

-The Ultimate Battleship game is a python game that is deployed at Code Institute mock terminal on Heroku.<br>
+The Ultimate Battleship game is a python game that is deployed at the Code Institute mock terminal on Heroku.<br>
-This game was created as a part of the 3rd project in the "Full Stack Software Developer" course at Code Institute.
+This game was created as a part of the 3rd project in the "Full Stack Software Developer" course at the Code Institute.

-This short battleship game is made of getting 3 guesses from the user to try to get the location of the ship.
+This short Battleship game gives users three attempts to get to the location of the ship.

 <p align="center">